Mqxx/Minecraft-Server/README.md

 ### How to stop and disable

-Use the following command to disable the service so that it will no longer run automatically on startup.
+If you no longer want the service to start automatically, use the following command to disable it

 ```sh
 systemctl disable minecraft.service
 ```

-Use the following command to stop the service.
+You can use the following command to stop the service.

 ```sh
 systemctl stop minecraft.service